ivanhercaz/ivanhercaz/README.md

 ### Hey, I'm Iván! 👋

-I am an Elixir developer, although I use Python and JavaScript too, as well as many other technologies!
-And **I don't like GitHub**:
+I am an Elixir developer, although I use Python, JavaScript, C, C# and other languages, as well as many other technologies!

+I don't like GitHub because:

 - I prefer decentralised projects.
 - I prefer to use other forges, like Codeberg or sourcehut.

-Thus I always try to keep all my code in [Codeberg](https://codeberg.org/ivanhercaz) and keep GitHub just for participate in projects of other people.
+Thus I always try to keep all my code in [Codeberg](https://codeberg.org/ivanhercaz).

+But yes, I still use GitHub just for participate in projects of other people, communities and for work.

 ## Find me!